 Barneveld looked on course for a unique hat-trick of UK Open triumphs in 2008 but after again beating Taylor in the last eight, he ran out of steam and lost to Gary Mawson in the semi-finals.

-His other notable achievements in the PDC include two World Grand Prix finals in Dublin, beaten finalist at the 2010 World Matchplay, a semi-final at the European Championship in 2011 when he was beaten by an Adrian Lewis 9-darter, and the total frustration of losing FIVE Premier League semi-finals.
+His other notable achievements in the PDC include two World Grand Prix finals in Dublin, beaten finalist at the 2010 World Matchplay, and two semi-finals at the European Championship in 2011 and 2014.

 Of course, he won the Las Vegas Desert Classic in 2007, beating Terry Jenkins in the final.

-And that was his last individual ‘Major’ TV crown until of course, that all changed with the win over Van Gerwen at the 2012 Grand Slam.....but Barney did team up with Co Stompe to win the first ever staging of the PDC World Cup of Darts for the Netherlands when it was held in the North East of England.....a very proud and patriotic man, the victory over Wales in the final reduced Barneveld to tears on the big stage.
+And that was his last individual ‘Major’ TV crown until of course, that all changed with the win over Van Gerwen at the 2012 Grand Slam.....but Barney did team up with Co Stompe to win the first ever staging of the PDC World Cup of Darts for the Netherlands when it was held in the North East of England.

 Barney was actually a relatively late starter when it came to the sport that was to give him fame and fortune.
 He was 17-years-old when his parents bought him a dartboard for his birthday.